omunroe-com/http2specwiki/ContinuationProposals.md

  * Headers are sent in one frame (simpler yet logically equivalent to h2-13 HEADER+CONTINUATION* which are treated as one continuous frame)
    * Given N bytes of payload in the HEADERS frame, HoL blocking exists for the amount of time it takes to send those N bytes (again, equivalent to HoL blocking in h2-13 HEADER+CONTINUATION*).
  * Advisory allows sender to potentially decide before transmission if (uncompressed) header block will be rejected
+ * Deterministic.
+The fact that request A precedes B does not change the ability of B to be transmitted.

 ### Cons
  * No fragmentation of a header block (i.e. sender must buffer header block)
  * The (optional) advisory could announce DoS limits to adversaries
+* Requires knowing size of outbound headers before sending
+  * which implies all of the headers must be buffered before transmission
+  * which disallows implementation choice to trade possible HoL blocking for reduction in state commitment.
+  * and implies an unavoidable addition to latency proportional to header_size/bandwidth

 ### Requirements on implementations
 * must buffer the entire compressed headers before emitting any data